derradji28/thinking-projects/README.md

-# thinking-projects
+# Thinking-projects
-> mostly projects are solutions to problems that exist around us <h3>
+> Mostly projects are solutions to problems that exist around us <h3>

 ### Business Model Canvas